jmzobitz/neonSoilFlux/README.md

 Information and documents contained within this repository are available as-is.
 Codes or documents, or their use, may not be supported or maintained under any program or service and may not be compatible with data currently available from the NEON Data Portal.

 ## Funding Acknowledgment
-`NEONSoils` was funding with support from the National Science Foundation, grant \#2017829.
+`neonSoilFlux` was funding with support from the National Science Foundation, grant \#2017829.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.